Disclosure: This new Disney Cruise ships post contains affiliate links. Read full Disclosure Policy.

 It was originally reported that three new ships were planned at once, and would be built by Meyer Werft (see info below).

 The three new ships will be powered by LNG and, at approximately 144,000 gross tons and 1,250 guest staterooms, will be slightly larger than the Disney Dream and Disney Fantasy.
 Expected delivery dates for the new vessels have not yet been made public.

-With a global pandemic pushing back the building schedule, the future of the two additional ships is uncertain.
+With the global pandemic pushing back the building schedule, the future of the two additional ships was uncertain.